-Source: Field, 2024; Key: a.
+Source: Field Survey, 2024; Key: a.
 Dependent Variable: Service Delivery b.
 Predictors: (Constant), Stakeholders Participation

 ANOVA results indicate that the regression model assessing the influence of stakeholder participation on service delivery is statistically significant (F = 16.252, df = 1; p < .000).
 The F-statistic of 16.252, with 1 degree of freedom for regression and 157 degrees of freedom for residual, produces a p-value well below the 0.05 significance threshold.
 This confirms that stakeholder participation accounts for a meaningful portion of the variation in service delivery.
 Sum of Squares analysis reveals that the total variation (66.963) includes 19.608 units explained by the regression model, while 47.356 units remain unexplained (residual).
 These findings align with earlier R-squared results, indicating that although the model is significant, additional factors beyond stakeholder participation contribute to service delivery outcomes.